tracon/django-nexmo/README.md

 `django-nexmo` embeds [libpynexmo by Marco Londero](https://github.com/marcuz/libpynexmo).
 Therefore, you can import and use the `NexmoMessage` class to manually forge requests to the Nexmo API.
+To fetch your balance for example:

     from nexmo.libpynexmo.nexmomessage import NexmoMessage

     params = {
         'api_key': settings.NEXMO_USERNAME,
         'api_secret': settings.NEXMO_PASSWORD,
-        'type': 'text',
+        'type': 'balance',
-        'from': settings.NEXMO_FROM,
-        'to': to,
-        'text': message.encode('utf-8'),
     }
     sms = NexmoMessage(params)
     response = sms.send_request()